eightamps/maple-sdk/cee/notes/2021-04-30-threads-and-tests.md

 * phony_hid: USB HID state transitions with firmware
 * stitch: Audio device tunneling (e.g., Host mic to Telphone output and Telephone input to Host speakers)
+* dtmf: This service does not use threads at all

 This design is intended to make it easy to bring up a telephone client and manage / track it's changing state over time.